mic77pas/mic77pas/README.md

 - I’m currently developing with frameworks such as React, and also getting more into design tools such as Figma and Framer
 - I’m always looking for more avenues to grow and contribute so please feel free to come to me with any opportunities!

-(I also did a year of Geomatics at Waterloo so I know a thing or two about *GIS systems* as well! :earth_americas:)
+(I also transferred after a year of Geomatics at [Waterloo](https://uwaterloo.ca) so I know a thing or two about *GIS systems* as well! :earth_americas:)

 ---